-Travel Vaccines and Advice for British Virgin Islands
+Travel Vaccines and Advice for the British Virgin Islands

 This popular tourist destination is known for its many beaches, making it easy to find your own area.
 On warm, sunny day you can sail from island to island, enjoying the cool ocean breeze and clear waters.
 Those who are a bit more adventurous may want to go scuba diving and see fish, turtles, or even sunken boats.
 Others may want to go surf, kiteboard, windsurf, or fish.